-Will on symptomatic benefit has been obtained.
-RECORDS AND FOLL .OW UP Referral arrangements Refer to supervising doctor / facility or Accident & Emergency Department as appropriate Records to be kept The following information will be documented in the physiotherapy records: Diagnosis or working diagnosis Consent given Name of medication Dose and form (amount/ strength/ total volume) Batch number Expiry date Site injected and approach / technique Advice given to patient (including side effects) Signature/name of staff who administered or supplied the medication Copy of the signed consent form Details of any adverse drug reaction and actions taken including documentation in the patient's record Referral arrangements (including self-care) The signed consent form will be kept in the physiotherapy record A record of patients receiving injection therapy will be kept on systm1 and can be identified by Business Intelligence, alongside an MSK Services audit document for review purposes Follow up A follow up appointment will be booked with the patient at a time that is mutually acceptable for the patient and physiotherapist to assess the outcome of treatment The patient will be advised on what to look for in relation to infection and advised to contact their GP
+RECORDS AND I CLEOW OF Referral arrangements Refer to supervising doctor / facility or Accident & Emergency Department as appropriate Records to be kept Patient's name, address, date of birth.
+Contact details of GP (if registered).
+Diagnosis or Working diagnosis Consent given Name of medication.
+Dose and form (amount/ strength/ total volume).
+Batch number and expiry date.
+Site injected &amp; technique / approach Advice given to patient (including side effects).
+Signature/name of staff who administered or supplied the medication.
+Copy of the signed consent form Details of any adverse drug reaction and actions taken including documentation in the patient's medical record.
+Referral arrangements (including self-care).
+Make entry into the patient's records on SystmOne®, as appropriate.
+A record of patients receiving injection therapy will be kept on systm1 and can be identified by Business Intelligence, alongside an MSk Services audit document for review purposes

+Follow up

-- Timescales for the follow up appointment will be determined according to clinical relevance (usually two weeks post injection) - The patient will be given a contact telephone number and advised to contact the department should they have any queries or concerns before their follow up appointment - Outcome of treatment will determine future management and the care pathway will be discussed with the patient as part of the valid informed consent process.
-Follow-up treatment may involve further injection therapy, physiotherapy, referral to secondary care provider or back to GP - Patient choice and valid informed consent processes will be complied with at all times. - The patient's medical practitioner will be informed of the injection procedure that includes date, drug name, dosage and site of administration in a timely manner.
+- A follow up appointment or telephone review will be booked with the patient at a time that is mutually acceptable for the patient and practitioner to assess the outcome of treatment. - The patient will be advised on what to look for in relation to infection and advised to contact their GP for immediate assistance should infection occur. - Timescales for the follow up appointment will be determined according to clinical relevance (usually two weeks post injection). - The patient will be given a contact telephone number and advised to contact the department should they have any queries or concerns before their follow up appointment. - Outcome of treatment will determine future management and the care pathway will be discussed with the patient as part of the valid informed consent process.
+Follow-up treatment may involve further injection therapy, referral to secondary care provider or back to GP.
+Patient choice and valid informed consent processes will be complied with at all times - Patient choice and valid informed consent processes will be complied with at all times - The patient's medical practitioner will be informed of the injection procedure that includes date, drug name, dosage and site of administration in a timely manner